With a self-paced program, there is no application deadline — you can apply and start the program whenever you'd like.

 We’ll contact you within seven business days of receiving your complete application materials to let you know if you’ve been accepted to the program.

-- At least three years of work experience (need not be in software)
+- Three years of work experience (need not be in software)

 Earning the Certificate